wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     ![image](./media/2017-06-16_13_29_00.png)

-1. Navigate to the `dotnetapp...` web application in your `DevCamp` resource group:
+1. Navigate to the `javaapp...` web application in your `DevCamp` resource group:

     ![image](./media/2017-06-16_13_49_00.png)